Do you dream of owning

 Households must be above 50% of the County Median Income limits and below 80% of the County Median Income to qualify.
 These income limits are adjusted for the number of people that live in the household.
 The Appleton Housing Authority is required to verify all sources of income for the household.
 To apply for the program, you must undergo income eligibility verification, submit an application and sign required documentation.
 Click here for information on materials required to verify income and assets. *See table below for income limits.

 A person cannot own property at the time they apply for this program.

 Only people who are looking for a single family house will qualify.
 Duplexes or rental property cannot be purchased through this program.

-Each applicant is required to complete a series of homebuyer education classes.
-These classes are provided by the housing authority.
+Each applicant is required to complete a series of homebuyer education and counseling.
+Click on the link below (in red) for information.

 The program is conducted in accordance with Fair Housing Laws.
 It is illegal to discriminate against any person because of race, color, religion, sex, handicap, familial status or national origin.